peterdri/ece-communications-labs/_ece350/lab2/USRP-IQ.md

   ![part2_constellation-square.png](./figures/part2_constellation-square.png)<br>
   __*Square constellation plot showing extreme clipping in the ADCs*__

----

-#### Deliverable Question 1

-Why do you see the constellation plot of the I/Q plane get squashed from a circle into a square as you increase the power of the received signal?
+{% include alert.html title="Deliverable Question 1" content="Why do you see the constellation plot of the I/Q plane get squashed from a circle into a square as you increase the power of the received signal?" %}

----

 Look at the plot of the phase now. **Why does the phase ramp become a staircase?
 How does this relate to the constellation diagram?**